microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 The default JVM ergonomics were designed to be balanced with shared resources, with the understanding that it would share resources with other processes (e.g., a data store) running on a shared environment, such as a bare metal server or a large virtual machine.

-On a study done by an APM vendor (New Relic), it was identified that more than 60% of monitored JVMs in production are running inside environments with resources dedicated to the JVM (i.e., In containers), as opposed to being shared.
-A large percentage of those JVMs with dedicated resources were running without explicit JVM tuning flags.
+A study done by an APM vendor (New Relic) identified that more than 60% of monitored JVMs in production are running inside environments with resources dedicated to the JVM (i.e., In containers) instead of being shared.
+Many of those JVMs with dedicated resources were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics that are traditionally aimed at shared environments.

 With the existing 'shared' default ergonomics, memory and CPU resources are not fully utilized by the JVM and the system therefore ends up wasting resources.
 Users then resort to horizontal scaling to address performance issues, before addressing resource planning for the JVM (and its tuning).
 This in turn leads to even more resource waste.